BangaFlow/MailWizz-AddOn/README.md

 # MailWizz-AddOn
-An AddOn for GravityForms WordPress plugin
+An AddOn for GravityForms WordPress plugin (Part of my Internship @TunisianCloud)